 The man took half a step back and held up his hands.
 “You’re absolutely right, sir.
 Mitch and I already apologized to Wayfinder Laura.
 I just wanted to apologize for the inconvenience of needing to police my group.
 It will not happen again, Captain Marshall, sir.”

 I smoothed the glare from my face and nodded.
 “See that it doesn’t.
 Next one gets killed.”
 I watched him quickly walk away and turned my attention to the rest of the camp.
 The tension that had started building after I beat the assaulter seemed to have seeped away.
-While I was looking around, Luke walked up.
+While I was looking around, Lucas walked up.
 When he saluted, I nodded.

 “Captain, there’s signs of tracks behind one of the hills to the southeast.”